guillempuche/authorization-react-opal-cedar/README.md

-# Comprehensive Guide for a React App, a Javascript Server & Authorization
+# Comprehensive Guide for Fullstack: React, API Server, Database & Authorization with Cedar

-## Overview

 This guide covers the setup and testing for the Quotes App, focusing on three key areas: the frontend, the server (API and database), and the authorization server.
 It is tailored to manage quotes and ensure secure and authorized access, suitable for integration with a React frontend.